SyncholisticMG/gh/chapter6/workspace.md

-## Language as Time

-Lots of people reject word learning.
-The school system leaves trauma imprints.
-All the information,
-all the data,
-all the capacities and skills are within us.
-We lack the context to apply language.
-It's so limiting.
-The significant structural components of grammars delimit time &mdash;
-past,
-present,
-future
-&mdash;
-and then deeper into time potentiates, past, present, and future perfect.
-The point is clear.
-Language is time.
-Subject acts against object in time.
-It's the human condition reduced to a simple linguistic principle.
-We,
-the human beings
-&mdash;
-the subject
-&mdash;
-act upon the object
-&mdash;
-the world.
-We want to see our effect upon time and outcome.
-We're exploring this third dimensional space.
-This is the principle of learning in a free will world.

-Q: Nurturing our hidden treasures through catalysation instead of waiting for activation?
-In order to use our DNA instrument to the fullest capacity and tap into our skills we need to stop giving away our core energy.
-Instead of preserving and tapping into our own energy source connection we keep using the background, radioactive radio electromagnetic frequencies to stay motivated.
-This will not assist us if we want to continue on the path of exploration and consistent evolutionary growth.
-There comes a point where the living algorithm of life transcends into the ocean of consciousness.
-It is no longer an algorithm but an emanation of light in a collective of other emanations of light that are sharing a flicker frequency.
-We are not an equation,
-we are not just binary numbers, we are so much more than that.
-This is also why the fractured world view between science, cosmology, spirituality does not work as they don't look from a unified, holistic perspective of who we actually are and how we are interacting with our environment, on this planet and beyond.

-Our environment does not activate us by itself.
-We can use external sources as a catalyst to get us understand that we are the spark solely responsible to fuel our inner journey.
-We use external factors to help us solidify growth situations.
-Let’s take Hellenic Science as an example.
-When it comes to the geometric patterns and shapes that are used in Hellenic Science these are holographic activations because you can see the fabric of reality as a sidual, a symbol of power.
-Not all siduals contain the same potency and power but Hellenic Science has amassed a bunch of very potent siduals that have mythological power behind them, meaning that previous generations have used them as their daily prayer and belief process.
-Even though those cultures no longer exist today their myth energy is still behind them, suspended in the hologram waiting for us to connect to it.
-Time and space are not real and therefore the hologram and the siduals never truly lose power.
-They are forever gaining potency and power the more they are observed as a sidual or holographic geometry.
-You can go into a grand master doodling state and allow sacred symbols and glyphs of power to be created.
-A glyph is different to a sidual.
-A glyph is more personalised with an expression behind it to have a unique kind of catalysation as a form of experience.
-Once you allow yourself to have several layers of sensing and processing data without any of them competing with each other internally you have reached a major identifying marker in time.
-This kind of multidimensional expression is our birth right and legacy.
-The journey to get there is practice.
-The more multiple aspects of your journey you practice the more new perspectives you gain to see how multidimensional reality can work for you.

-Don't rely on external sources or allow curiosity learning drive your process.
-Put your mind to what you want to achieve, add time and enthusiastic effort and your awareness of your hidden treasures will change and increase through diligent application.
-Keep the pleasure factor and stay joyfully connected to living in this world not allowing spiritual things and spirituality to drain off your social skills.
-Don’t ever limit yourself,
-have the courage of your convictions and know that trying to control yourself or your environment is a fictional idea of self-deception.

 Q: Let’s talk about some of those hidden treasures regarding our bodies that we have not acknowledged yet?
 THE POWER OF TASTE: Human beings existing as of today have explored maybe 15% of their taste capacity.